 Download & Install

 The ubermix image will work on almost any device (laptops and desktops) although there are issues with some models.
 Be sure to read this entire page before you install for important notes and details.
-If you are looking at netbooks but have not yet selected a model, we are presently recommending the Dell Mini 1018, HP Mini 100e or 1103, Asus EeePC 10xx, and Acer AspireOne models.
-Other models are known to work as well - these we have found to be the best performing/most compatible.
+If you are looking at small laptops but have not yet selected a model, we are presently recommending the Acer TravelMate B3 Series, Lenovo 100e, or the Ideapad 100 series.
+Obviously, ubermix will work well on any device capable of running Windows, however these are the models we see used most often.

 Try ubermix: